 It certainly wasn't a bad idea to experiment with colours in a graphic program beforehand, which in this case happened to be Krita, later Gimp, then Inkscape ...
 I just couldn't manage to work it out!
 In the end, I came to the conclusion to drop the colours and to work it all in black.
 Only the mouth and the iris would be in a screaming red tone, and the reflexion within the pupil in a similarly screaming kelly green.
 Some details would be stitched in grey, mainly the stone outlines.

-Included in one of my recent material orders was half a meter of white cotton.
+Included in one of my recent material orders was half a metre of white cotton fabric.
 On a second glance, I realised that it is an evenweave: Zweigart Linda, 28 ct.
 (11 threads per centimetre).
 I decided to use it anyway, and I was pleasantly surprised how well it took surface stitches.
 The cotton is relatively soft, so that you can easily split the fabric threads if need be.
-Again, I transferred the design on my makeshift lightbox (a semi-transparent table-top with an LED lamp underneath) by a black pigment liner 0.3.
+Again, I transferred the design on my makeshift lightbox (a semi-transparent table-top with an LED lamp underneath) with a black pigment liner 0.3.
 Again, I fell back to my craft floss.

 Anglerfish v.
 2